-The first step in testing directives is to find the process identification (pid) number of your running program.
+To test directives you must find the processor identifier (PID) number of your running program.

-- Open a terminal. - 2.
-Enter the following: jcmd
+- 1. Open a terminal. - Enter the jcmd command.

-This command returns a list of every Java process running on your machine, along with their pid numbers.
-For example, you may see the following information returned about TestProgram:
+The jcmd command returns a list of the Java process that are running, along with their PID numbers.
+In the following example, the information returned about TestProgram: